Top Guide to Lake Bunyonyi Uganda: All you need to know

 On Foot

 Take a walk around the outskirts of the lake, taking in the islands from a variety of viewpoints.
-You can also enjoy the small town area, where people living on the islands come to sell their goods.
+You can also enjoy the small town area, visit the local market where local people living on the islands come to sell their goods.

 If you catch a market day you might be able to buy some fresh, locally grown, organic goods.